kousikraj/discounts-service/README.md

-# CDK Global - Discount Calculator Service
+# CDKGlobal - Discount Calculator Service

 Assignment 1: This project is created based on specification document "ShoppingCart-CodingAssignment.pdf".